 anyRemote can accept incoming connection from network, so if You start it with

--s socket:5197 command line option it will be
+-s tcp:5197 command line option it will be

 possible to connect to anyRemote from phone through GPRS or Wi-Fi connection.